-If you’re passionate about haircare, styling and colour transformation, training to become a hairdresser could pave the way to an exciting and rewarding career.
+If you’re passionate about haircare, styling and hair colour transformation, training to become a hairdresser could pave the way to an exciting and rewarding career.

 From the salon to the runway, demand for hairdressers continues to grow across Australia, with forecasts predicting employment numbers to reach 79,000 by 2024.
 With high job opportunities and rising demand, now is the ideal time to explore study options and set yourself up for success.